barbazul/1kfa/mod_guide_gm.md

 Your group's playing of Sarrukan's Chamber doesn't have to *all of this*, just give players a taste.

-It should also help teach the rules of Deckahedron World.
+It should also help teach the rules of 1kFA.

  * Get each player to have an opportunity to do a Deckahedron flip
  * If a player flips green token card, that's an opportunity